shamimaaktar1/ChatGPT4SA/README.md

 <h3 align="center">Towards Human-Bot Collaborative Software Architecting with ChatGPT</h3>

 <p align="center">
-  This is the publication package for the paper: "Towards Human-Bot Collaborative Software Architecting with ChatGPT",
+  This is the replication package for the paper: "Towards Human-Bot Collaborative Software Architecting with ChatGPT",
   <br>including the data, scripts and so on (see the description below).
   <br>
   <br>